boonebgorges/buddypress-skeleton-component/readme.txt

 === Plugin Name ===
-Contributors: apeatling, jeffsayre
+Contributors: apeatling, jeffsayre, boonebgorges
 Tags: buddypress
-Requires at least: WordPress 2.9.1, BuddyPress 1.2.1 Tested up to: WordPress 2.9.2 / BuddyPress 1.2.1
+Requires at least: WordPress 3.1, BuddyPress 1.2.6 Tested up to: WordPress 3.2.1 / BuddyPress 1.2.9
-Stable tag: 1.4
+Stable tag: 1.5

 This is a bare-bones component that should provide a good starting block to building your own custom BuddyPress component.